 In late 2015, Google’s Berkeley County Data Center applied for and received a permit to withdraw up to half a million gallons of water per day from the Charleston Aquifer.
 Less than a year later, the tech giant reapplied, seeking to triple that amount to a staggering 1.5 million gallons of water per day.
 That’s 549 million gallons of water per year.

 The Conservation League, alongside several local water utilities, submitted formal comments on Google’s permit application to DHEC.
 The state agency is tasked with the responsibility of permitting water withdrawal.
 Our primary concerns revolve around the source of Google’s withdrawal.
 The Charleston Aquifer (previously known as the Middendorf) is a pristine groundwater source that’s over 83 million years old.
 This should be conserved to the highest extent possible, whereby its primary use should be human consumption at a sustainable rate.
+In addition to the request for more groundwater, the data center already uses potable water from Berkeley County Water & Sanitation.
+We believe sources such as this represent less impactful, better alternatives.

 Google’s data centers are unique in design, using water in their HVAC systems to cool their servers that produce a significant amount of heat from electricity.
 However, groundwater is not the only water source Google uses.
 Many of their other data centers have made significant efforts to withdraw from less impactful sources including easier-to-monitor surface water, the sea, and even recycled water.
 The League fully supports continuous exploration of alternative sources at the Berkeley County Data Center.